SSVEC Currents

 This past year, we also reached a major conclusion: our rate case is complete, and new rates are now in effect.
 Rate cases aren’t exactly the most exciting topic at the dinner, but they’re critically important for ensuring we can continue delivering the reliable service our communities count on.

-We approached this process with the same principles we bring to everything we do, fairness, transparency, and a deep respect for the members we serve.
+We approached this process with the same principles we bring to everything we do: fairness, transparency, and a deep respect for the members we serve.
 The new rates help ensure that SSVEC can keep pace with rising costs, maintain essential infrastructure, and prepare for the growing energy needs of our region.

 Most importantly, they help us uphold our longstanding commitment to affordability.
 We remain one of the lowest-cost electric providers in Arizona, a point of pride we carry into 2026.